|04-21-2013, 09:52 PM||#26|

 Location: Bend, OR

 Rode the modded little XR quite a bit, and really liked it.
-It was a really forgiving bike, and the short wheelbase is good in tighter ST. However, being 220 lbs, it was being ridden harder than it's old-tech suspension was intended for.
-I finally hit my threshold of tolerance when I somehow hacked up my front wheel and crashed in some rocks.
+It was a really forgiving bike, and the short wheelbase is good in tighter ST. However, it was being ridden harder than it's old-tech suspension was intended for.
+I finally gave up on it when I somehow jacked up my front wheel causing me to crash in some rocks.

-I thought really, really hard about upgrading to something modern, and came within an inch of buying a rare, nice KTM 250 RFS bike.
-By now I hated the suspension, but I really liked several things about the basic package, mainly the simplicity and the turning.
-So, I decided to stick with the LRP (meaning dump even more cash into it) and see if I could improve it.
+I thought again about upgrading to a modern bike.
+I hated the suspension, but I really liked the basic package, mainly the simplicity and the turning.
+So, I decided to dump more cash into it and see if I could improve it.

 I had a set of 2006 CRF250X forks, but they needed to be shortened to get as close to proper geometry as possible.
 One of the best CRF suspension shops is Precision Concepts in Riverside, CA. Precision Concepts is owned by Bob Bell, who has a long history with Honda's factory Baja team, and has assisted with suspension development for Honda.
 Additionally, at some point in the past he actually sponsored a team of XR250R's for the Baja 1000.